Hands and Feet initiative prepares attendees to live into the Belhar Confession

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

-Categories: Advocacy & Social Justice, Peace & Justice, Presbyterian News Service, Presbyterians Today, Racial Ethnic Diversity
+Categories: Advocacy & Social Justice, Peace & Justice, Presbyterian News Service, Presbyterians Today, Racial Equity

 Tags: 2017, big tent, big tent 2017, diverstiy, ferguson, hands and feet, Missouri, pcusa, presbyterian, race, racial reconciliation, reconcilaition, st. louis, Washington University

-Ministries: Racial Equity Advocacy Committee (REAC), Intercultural Ministries, Racial Ethnic & Women’s Ministries
+Ministries: Racial Equity Advocacy Committee (REAC), Intercultural Ministries and Support for Congregations of Color, Racial Equity & Women’s Intercultural Ministries